michaeljohns2/CommunityTable/README.md

 __Barriers__ _What would annoy them as they use it?_ If the site is incomplete or hard to maneuver.

-__Quote__ _We’ll know we’ve done a good job when this persona tells us_ This website really helped bring awareness to the needs of Community Table and is something that the organization can use for future growth as well.
+__Quote__ _We’ll know we’ve done a good job when this persona tells us:_ "This website really helped bring awareness to the needs of Community Table and is something that the organization can use for future growth as well."

+### Ruby (Neighbor in Need)

+_Age_ 77

+_Gender_ Female

+_Location_ Elizabethton, TN

+_Technical Comfort_ computer illiterate

+_Job Title_ retired retail sales

+__Backstory__ _Tell us a bit about their responsibilities and interests._ Ruby is retired now for many years and has become isolated, struggling with health issues as well as the challenges of living on a social security income.
+Ruby feels lost after losing two daughters to cancer and the remaining daughter lives in another state.
+Ruby enjoys reading and occasional outings with her granddaughter whenever circumstances afford.

+__Motivations__ _How have they found or heard about the website/service?
+Why would they be interested?_ Ruby has heard about the services through neighborhood outreach attempts.
+She is interested due to the resources offered and the social interaction.

+__Goals__ _What do they want to get out of this service?
+What are they aiming to achieve?_ Mostly the social connection and the feeling that someone cares for them and will stay in consistent contact.

+__Barriers__ _What would stop them from visiting, choosing and using the website/service._ Distrust or it does not meet their needs. _What would annoy them as they use it?_ If the services are inconsistent or not taking their needs into consideration.

+__Quote__ _We’ll know we’ve done a good job when this persona tells us:_ "The baskets and neighborhood meals have given me hope and something to look forward to on a regular basis.
+I feel connected and valued."

 ## Product Backlog
 [Community Table on Trello](https://trello.com/b/i9TmhPfB/final-project-community-table)